nezaboodka/reactronic/README.md

 That is a logical snapshot that does not create a full copy of all the data.

-Compensating actions are not needed in case of the transaction failure, because all the changes made by the transaction in its logical snapshot are simply discarded.
+Compensating transactions are not needed in case of the transaction failure, because all the changes made by the transaction in its logical snapshot are simply discarded.
 In case the transaction is successfully applied, affected caches are invalidated